 986: Louis V becomes King of the Franks.
 Louis was the last of the Carolingian, a dynasty under whom the Jews had done rather well, all things considered.
 Charlemagne was the most famous of the Carolingian rulers and he supported his Jewish subjects despite opposition from church leaders.
 Louis le Débonnaire who reigned from 814 to 833 was another of the Carolingians who gave special protection to his Jewish subjects.
 During the reign of Carolingians the Jews were active in commerce, medicine and agriculture, especially in the field of viticulture a fact of which we are reminded when we study about Rashi.
 The change in dynasties would not have an immediate effect on the Jews living in France.
 Life for them would not really change until the first crusade in 1096.

-1127: Charles, the Good, Count of Flanders was murdered while praying in the church of St. Donat at Bruges.
-This came two years after Charles had expelled the Jews from Ghent because he blamed them for the famine that consumed his realm in 1125.
+1127: Charles, the Good, Count of Flanders, who two years earlier had expelled the Jews from Ghent because he blamed them for the famine that consumed his realm in 1125, was murdered while praying in the church of St. Donat at Bruges.

 1336(10th of Adar I, 5096): Physician and astronomer Joseph Sason, a member of a prominent Iberian Jewish family passed away today in Toledo